chora-io/docs/specs/subject/02_msg.md

 # Msg Service

-The `geonode` module provides a message service for interacting with the state of the module.
+The `subject` module provides a message service for interacting with the state of the module.

+## Draft Definitions

+`MsgCreate` - create subject

+`MsgRemove` - remove subject

+`MsgUpdate` - update subject

 ## Proto Definitions